What is one of the hottest and under-appreciated assets on Earth this decade?

 You and everyone else would have said the same before the 2008 financial crisis.

-When he saw early warning signs that the global economic bubble would burst, Burry shorted the housing market.
-Burry’s legendary short of subprime mortgage loan CDO’s made hundreds of millions for his investors, and his name ascended to prophetic status through the book and film “The Big Short.”
+When he saw early warning signs that the global economic bubble would burst, Burry correctly predicted trouble and shorted the housing market.
+Burry’s legendary short of subprime mortgage loan CDO’s right before the great financial crisis made hundreds of millions for his investors while adding to his own personal wealth, and his name ascended to prophetic status through the book and film “The Big Short.”

 Now, Dr. Burry is focusing on a new asset: farmland.